wp-e-commerce/WP-e-Commerce-Wiki/Submitting-Code.md

 Also, you need to make sure your local copy as well as fork is always updated with latest changes in the official WPEC repo.
 Do these maintenance routines regularly:

-Run these to pull updates to your origin's master branch:
+Run these to pull updates to your local master branch (which is tracking origin/master):

 	git fetch origin
 	git checkout master
 	git rebase origin/master

-Then run these to update your fork:
+Then run these to update your fork (`push -f` makes sure any diverging history gets overridden):

 	git checkout my-fork-master
 	git rebase master
-	git push fork master
+	git push -f fork master

 Finally, rebase your pull request's branch upon your latest fork's master (or origin's master, either way is fine):

 	git checkout improve-coupon-ui
 	git rebase master
+	git push -f fork improve-coupon-ui